asinn826/OSCON-openshift/README.md

 ## Part 2: Starting with GitHub
 //TODO: add some intro verbiage about forking

-- Fork the project from https://github.com/asinn826/nodejs-ex //TODO: CHANGE THIS LINK to your GitHub account
+- Fork the project from https://github.com/asinn826/nodejs-ex to your own GitHub account //TODO: CHANGE THIS LINK to your GitHub account
 - Clone the forked project onto your local machine

+If you don't have a GitHub account, you can just clone the project above without forking it.

 ## Part 3: Starting with Visual Studio Code
 Visual Studio Code is a cross-platform code editor developed by Microsoft that supports a wide selection of languages and features.
 One cool feature within VSCode is native Git integration.
 We will be using the Git integration during this lab.
 You may skip this section if you don't have a GitHub account.